varvarra/CV/README.md

 [Education](#education) | [Skills](#skills) | [Experience](#experience) | [Interests](#interests) | [Portfolio](#portfolio)

-I'm a **full-stack junior software developer** with a background in children's education and international development before embarking on a new and exciting coding journey.
+I'm a **full-stack junior software developer** with a background in children's education and international development.
+I've become excited about the possibilities of programming one day and decided I should be part of the developers community.
+This became possible with the help of Makers Academy, which ingrained in me all of the best coding practices.

-As a develop I can offer *integrity, a desire to constantly learn and improve, creative approach and a positive, flexible can-do attitude* from day one.
-I enjoy writing **clean code and OOP**, and I'm willing to further develop best programming techniques in the workplace.
+Now, as a develop I can offer *strong team integrity, a desire to constantly learn and improve, creative approach and a positive, flexible can-do attitude* from day one.
+I enjoy writing **clean code and OOP**, and I'm very willing to further develop best programming techniques in the workplace.

 I'm eager to work in a challenging and vibrant environment on engaging projects with variety of new technologies in a company of like-minded life-loving individuals :smiley: